SUGGESTED GEAR LIST FOR : SELF-CONTAINED WEEKLONG WALKING TRIP IN SUMMER

 – Detergent, enough to wash out clothes by hand each day.

-– Small sewing kit, various sizes of safety pins (even if you don’t bring sewing kit, please DO bring safety pins!)
+– Small sewing kit, various sizes of safety pins (even if you don’t bring sewing kit, please DO bring safety pins, they work for hanging clothes)

 – Earplugs and eyemask (for plane and in case of street noise at some hotels)